-The diocesan territory is well connected in terms of transport infrastructure by roads and railways.
+The diocesan territory is well-connected in terms of transport infrastructure by roads and railway.
 The nearest airport is in Guwahati city.

-Rupees 22,081 (about USD479 as of October 2009) is the per capita income in the diocese.
+Nearly Rs 22,081 ($479) is the per capita income in the diocese as of October 2009.
 Farming and tea cultivation are major revenue earners.

-Tea grown in these areas is world renowed.
+Tea grown in these areas is world renowned.
 Agriculture is a major source of income in the diocesan territory.
-Rice, Ginger, Coconut, Tapioca and Rubber are grown here.
+Rice, ginger, coconut, tapioca and rubber are grown here.

-63.94 per cent is the literacy rate in the archdiocese.
+Nearly 63.94 percent is the literacy rate in the archdiocese.